 Summer Preschool Program

-This summer, 1,2,3 Read with Me will be housed at West Hartford’s Aiken Elementary School.
-Morning and afternoon sessions run from June 27 through July 22.
-The children who participate in the program will enter kindergarten at Charter Oak International Academy or Smith School in the fall.
+1,2,3 Read with Me begins on June 26 and runs for four weeks.
+The program has both morning and afternoon sessions and serves children who will enter kindergarten at Charter Oak International Academy or Smith School in the fall.

 The curriculum introduces children to the skills they will need for school success, including activities to build vocabulary and prepare for reading, hands-on math activities, and many opportunities to become comfortable with the school environment.
 The program includes early math and literacy activities, cooking and crafts, weekly music classes, and two field trips.
-There is no fee to attend, but families are responsible for their own transportation to and from Aiken School.
+There is no fee to attend, but families are responsible for their own transportation to and from the Family Resource Center.

 The program is one of many provided by the Bridge's FRC that serves more than 850 children and parents in West Hartford each year.